fedorchenko-a/masters-project/README.md

 ```

 This documentation provides an overview of the Ansible setup and GitHub Actions workflows used in this project.
 Ensure you customize the configurations as needed for your specific environment.
+For more detailed setup instructions, see the [Terraform](docs/terraform.md).